 Aise mein kahin koi mil jaaye – that’s how the song begins with humming and an alaap (not with the first line Kaali ghata chhaye).
 It is Sujata’s secret wish, singing all to herself.
 The looming clouds are her audience.
 And we are too.

 Sujata quietly closes the door before singing – so it’s just us who hear her song.
 Majrooh Sahab does what he loves doing – writing from a woman’s point of view.
 Burman Dada uses his favourite flutes.
 There are two flutes – one low-scale wind flute in the prelude and the other a high-scale flute.
-The sitar and tabla are soft, rippling like flowing rain water.
-“The taal is an 8 matra Keharva which so very well designed as if raindrops are falling.”
+The sitar and tabla are soft, rippling like flowing rainwater.
+“The taal is an 8 matra Keharva, which is so very well designed as if raindrops are falling.”

 Asha sings from her soul – just notice the delicate velvet-like expressions (so different from the masti-laden Asha).